ObelusFamily/Anythink-Market-vyfs4/readme.md

  docker-compose up
  ```

- To check the project working fine, redirect your browser to [http://localhost:3000/api/ping]
+ To check the project working fine, redirect your browser to http://localhost:3000/api/ping

+ After checking Backend, check the frontend by visiting this: http://localhost:3001/register

+ If it is working fine, you can now sign up!